Run Your Bartending Like A Business.

 But I didn’t start there.

-For years, I was juggling three jobs — a 9–5 and two bartending gigs on the side — spreading myself so thin I could barely think straight.
+For years, I was juggling a 9–5 and two bartending jobs on the side — constantly moving between shifts, trying to make the math work.

 I built pricing systems.

-I learned to say no to low-paying gigs — and yes to $2,000+ corporate workshops.
+I learned how to say no to low-value work — and confidently take $2,000+ corporate bookings instead.

 Now I regularly charge $2,000–$3,500 per event, maintain 50–60% profit margins, and work less than I used to — without burnout.

-I created From Bar to Bank because I kept seeing talented bartenders stuck exactly where I was — undercharging, overworking, and operating without protection.
+Because I kept seeing talented bartenders stuck in the same cycle I was in — skilled, overworked, underpaid, and operating without a clear structure.

-This is the system I wish I had when I started.
+It’s the exact system I wish I had when I started.

 Not Ready to Commit?